T-IMAFUKU/shopwriter/README.md

-# ShopWriter
+# ShopWriter App Router Template

-Next.js + Stripe テンプレートです。
+This is a Next.js 14 template using the `app/` directory structure.